 CCM also offers advice to clients regarding asset allocation benefits selections for clients regarding employment and retirement benefits.
-However, CCM does not offer investment advice for assets held in employer sponsored retirement plans (i.e. 401(k), 403(b), or TSP).
+However, CCM does not offer investment advice to plan participants for assets held in employer sponsored retirement plans (i.e. 401(k), 403(b), or TSP).
 At the client's request, CCM may recommend a third party to manage portfolio models within these employer sponsored plans, such as RMS.
 The services under this Agreement do not constitute asset management services or asset advisory services for Client's accounts; CCM will not have investment discretion or trading authority over Client's accounts.
 Client will determine whether or not to implement CCM's advice.
 These consultations will cease once Client has made benefits selections.
 The implementation of any asset allocations or benefits elections will be solely the responsibility of Client.
+CCM also offers family legacy planning services on a highly customized basis unique to every client, not as a part of any investment advisory services provided.